 Gentamicin and prednisolone side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Although the risk of serious side effects is low when steroid medicine is used in the eyes, side effects can occur if the medicine is absorbed into your bloodstream.
+Serious side effects are unlikely when gentamicin and prednisolone is used in the eyes, but can occur if the medicine is absorbed into your bloodstream.

 eye swelling, redness, severe discomfort, crusting or drainage (may be signs of infection);